 If you quit, would you be cutting yourself off from working in your field in the future?
 In many industries, there's a clear road from education to mid-career employment, and it's impossible to break in once you step off the path.

 Look around you.
 Do you see older moms who took some time off?
 Or has everyone worked steadily since receiving their degree?
-Perhaps you will be a trailblazer!
-But if you are in a field that doesn't forgive breaks in employment, you need to be realistic about your prospects for returning to work.
+Perhaps you could be a trailblazer who leans in!

-Money makes you feel like your family is secure.
-That they get all the things that they need and maybe some things that they want like dance class, music lessons, or sports.
+Having money makes you feel like your family is secure.
+You can provide them with all of the things they need and maybe some things that they want like dance class, music lessons, or sports.
 If you quit would your family be secure, money-wise?

-Maybe your spouse earns enough to pay your monthly bills.
-Or, if you're a single mom you may count on having enough freelance or part-time work to manage.
+Maybe your spouse earns enough to pay your basic monthly bills.
+Or, if you're a single mom, you may count on having enough freelance or part-time work to manage.
 This is the time to be brutally honest and consider the worst-case scenario.
-Consider what you would do if your spouse was laid off how would your family get by?
-Where would you find health insurance coverage, and if you would be able to have a financial safety net.
+Consider what you would do if your spouse was laid off, such as where you would find health insurance coverage, and if you would be able to have a financial safety net.

-If you want to quit have a backup plan first.
-Build up your savings so you can better weather any storms that may come your way.
+If you want to quit, have a backup plan first.
+Build up your savings so you can weather any financial storms that may come your way.
 Know where you could purchase health or dental insurance.
-If you are getting any kind of discounts from your work, see whether you could afford to pay insurance at its full price on your own.
+If you are getting any discounts on insurance from your work, see whether you could afford to pay insurance at its full price on your own.

-6. Could You Cut Back Your Hours Instead of Quitting?
+6. Can You Cut Back Your Hours Instead of Quitting?

-Cutting back the time you spend at work may ease stress over work/life balance.
-Since you're already on the verge of giving your notice, it doesn't hurt to ask about part-time or flexible options.
+Just cutting back on the time you spend at work may be enough to ease your stress over work/life balance.
+If you're already on the verge of giving your notice, there's nothing to lose by asking about part-time or flexible options.
 You never know when an employer might be open to negotiating a flexible schedule.

-You could start a job search for a job that is more flexible.
+You can also conduct a job search for employment that is more flexible.
 Look around your organization for roles that might be at a similar level but not as demanding.
 Network with colleagues at other companies to see if you'd be happier somewhere else.

-7. Would You Really Enjoy Being a Stay-at-Home Mom?
+7. Would I Enjoy Being a Stay-At-Home Mom?

-It's possible that every mother (and many fathers) have had stay-at-home-mom fantasies.
-You're racing to work after another bout of separation anxiety at daycare drop-off and you spot a mom playing with her child in the park.
+It's possible that every mother (and many fathers) have had stay-at-home-parent fantasies.
+While racing to work following another bout of separation anxiety at daycare drop-off, you spot a mom playing with her child in the park.
 "Oh, what I wouldn't give to be doing that right now!" you think to yourself.

 Not so fast.
-The life of a stay-at-home mom isn't all roses and clover.
-There are a lot of repeating the same tasks that you'd have to endure without much gratitude.
-Being on duty 24-7 can exhaust your patience making parenting more challenging.
-Are you really up for this?Many moms find that they enjoy their kids more by having focused time with them outside of the work day.
+The reality of the stay-at-home life isn't all roses and clover.
+There are a lot of mundane tasks that you'd be repeating on a daily basis without much gratitude.
+Being on duty 24-7 can also exhaust your patience, making parenting more challenging.
+Mental breaks are important, and many moms find that they enjoy their kids more by having focused time with them outside of the workday.

-In the end, being a hands-on mom is a short-term job.
+In the end, being a hands-on parent is a short-term job.
 Your baby will head off to elementary school in five years.
 Then in another 13 years, they graduate high school and go out into the world as young adults.
-Be careful not to make a hasty decision now that will have long-term implications by only considering your present situation.
+Be careful not to make a hasty decision now that will have long-term implications for you, your family, your finances, and your career.